Nifty April futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, shed 0.26% to 22.43.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell 1.45% to 22.69.

-Tata Steel, Jindal Steel & Power and Tata Motors were the top traded stock futures contracts in F&O segment for April expiry.
+Tata Steel, ICICI Bank and Cadila Healthcare were the top traded stock futures contracts in F&O segment for April expiry.

 The April F&O contracts will expire on 29 April 2021.